hapax/hapax.github.io/assets/boring.md

 That said, it's not the case that anything goes.
-We should have some firm basis for believing in the existence of those things we can't discuss, and for the real numbers, the firm basis is drawing a continuous line on a piece of paper, or thinking about decimal expansions.
-These are *models* of the real numbers if you like, concrete objects which capture enough of the abstract object
+We should have some firm basis for believing in the existence of those things we can't discuss, and for the real numbers, the firm basis is drawing a continuous line on a piece of paper, or thinking about infinite decimal expansions.
+These are *models* of the real numbers, concrete-ish objects which capture enough of the abstract entity
-$\mathbb{R}$ to convince us that maybe it's not crazy to believe in the indescribable points between the
+$\mathbb{R}$ to convince us that nothing magical stops us from drawing certain points on the line, or continuing certain expansions.
+Similarly, the indescribable things we would like to exist and reason about might *depend on our models of set theory itself*.

 <!-- You may wonder if the contradiction here is coming from ambiguity in
 the notion of "explicit describability".